Epigastralgia: That Annoying Pain in the Pit of Your Stomach

 What causes epigastralgia?

-A hiatal hernia is common after the age of 50.
+- A hiatal hernia is common after the age of 50, according to this study by the Doctor Peset Hospital in Valencia.
 It causes heart burn and problems with swallowing, digestion, bad breath, etc.

 Problems in the stomach

-One of the possible causes is a peptic ulcer.
-The pain shows up in the fall and winter, becomes more intense at night and we usually feel relief when we’re eating.
+- One of the possible causes is an ulcer, especially a peptic ulcer.
+The pain becomes more intense at night and we usually feel relief when we’re eating.

-On the other hand, as we’ve pointed out, in a good number of cases the epigastralgia is due to acute gastritis.
+- On the other hand, as we’ve pointed out, in a large number of cases epigastralgia is due to acute gastritis, as shown in this investigation by the Archbishop Loayza National hospital in Peru.
 This can be infectious, toxic or alimentary.

-In this case, the pain is very intense and is usually accompanied with vomiting and elevated discomfort.
+- In this case, the pain is very intense and is usually accompanied by vomiting and extreme discomfort.

 Epigastralgia caused by intestinal problems

 This fact is important.
-On occasion, this pain in the upper abdomen originates as appendicitis.
+On occasion, this pain in the upper abdomen originates from appendicitis.

-Because of this, if we feel strong pain the upper stomach, it is important that we do not hesitate to consult a doctor or go to the emergency room if the suffering is intense.
+- Because of this, if you feel strong pain the upper stomach, it is important that you do not hesitate to consult a doctor, or go to the emergency room if the suffering is intense.

-Also, Crohn’s disease, in its first stages, usually is accompanied by this pain in the epigastrio area.
+- Also, Crohn’s disease, in its early stages, is usually accompanied by pain in the epigastric area.

-Also, an irritated colon is also one of the origins of epigastralgia.
+- An irritated colon is also one of the causes of epigastralgia, according to information in the previously mentioned study by the Ramón y Cajal Hospital.
 In this case, it’s common to experience pain in the form of colic and gas.

 Problems in the pancreas